kubernetes/enhancements/keps/sig-testing/4224-replace-kubeup-clusters-with-kops/README.md

       - ci-kubernetes-e2e-gce-scale-performance
       - ci-kubernetes-e2e-gce-scale-correctness

+Definition of success:
+- An extended period of time where tests on kops clusters passing without flakes with the exception of a small number of tests have been flagged for removal/rewrites.

 arm64 is currently blocked by cloud-provider-gcp not having a published arm64 builds.

 - Phase Two: Promote the canary jobs at the beginning of 1.30 release cycle and announce that kube-up clusters are deprecated and will be removed at the start of 1.33.
 Introduce canary presubmit jobs that use kops.